stefanwezel/buggyUI/README.md

 it was originally created for a specific file (buggy by David Schneider), but can also be used for other maya scenes as well for questions, regarding this file, contact davidschneider93@web.de
-author: Stefan Wezel, April 2015 for feedback or questions, contact stefan_wezel@gmx.de special thanks to Arash Hosseini and David Schneider and my mom (not to Brian Brossmer, because he sucks) use pythons help() function for further information
+author: Stefan Wezel, April 2015 for feedback or questions, contact mail@rigzilla.co.uk special thanks to Arash Hosseini and David Schneider and my mom. use pythons help() function for further information
 -> help(buggyUI)